Biography of Maurice Denis

 At the Académie Julian, Denis studied alongside his old school friends Vuillard and Roussel.
 He also befriended two artists who would go on to be centrally involved in the formation of the Nabi group, Pierre Bonnard and Paul Sérusier.
 At this time, Denis was deeply influenced by the Symbolist movement, in particular the work of Pierre Puvis de Chavannes, which he had first seen in an 1887 exhibition, and Paul Gauguin, whose first exhibition at the Café Volpini in 1889 was a revelation to Denis.
 One day in 1888, Sérusier showed his friends at Julian a painting he had made under the guidance of Gauguin earlier that year in Pont-Aven, a district of rural Britanny which had hosted various artists' groupings since the 1860s, and where the older painter, Gauguin, had based himself intermittently since 1886.
 Denis and his friends were so amazed by Sérusier's work - a small landscape painted on the back of a cigar-box - that they formed an artistic movement based on the new artistic vision which it seemed to capture, naming themselves, after the Hebrew term for "prophet", "Les Nabis".
 They accorded such power to Sérusier's particular painting that it became known as The Talisman.
 Following Gaugin's example, this group of young French painters, including Sérusier, Denis, Bonnard, Vuillard, Roussel, and others, freed themselves from the task of meticulously representing visual sensation which had preoccupied French art since Impressionism.
 Instead, they attempted to capture the spiritual and emotional content of their subject-matter - often of landscapes - giving their work a spiritual flavor preempted in certain respects by Symbolist painting.
 Rejecting ideas of linear perspectives and modeling, the Nabis also drew inspiration from the decorative arts and - partly via Gauguin - from Japonism, then approaching the height of its fashion in Europe.

 As well as producing a series of highly experimental paintings during the late 1880s and early 1890s, Maurice Denis quickly established himself as the most eloquent theorist of the Nabis.
 His first article on the new style, "Definition of Neo-Traditionalism", was published in Art et Critique in 1890, and was taken as a kind of manifesto for the group.
 In it, Denis rejects Impressionism's obsession with naturalistic accuracy, and defends the idea of the spiritual function of art.
-His famous opening quote established the Nabis as the forerunners of all subsequent experiments in pictorial abstraction over the next half-century: "it should be remembered that a picture - before being a warhorse, a nude, or an anecdote of some sort - is essentially a flat surface covered with colors assembled in a certain order".
+His famous opening quote established the Nabis as the forerunners of all subsequent experiments in pictorial abstraction over the next half-century: "Remember, that a picture, before it is a picture of a battle horse, a nude woman, or some story, is essentially a flat surface covered in colors arranged in a certain order.".

 Denis was nicknamed the "Nabi of the beautiful icons", because of his compulsion towards a kind of religious iconography informed by his Catholicism, very different from the unorthodox or theosophical Spirituality which influenced other members of the Nabi group.
 Nonetheless, between 1888 and 1893, Denis exhibited many times with the other group members, and during this period, a commonality of approach remained.
 In June 1893, Denis married the musician Marthe Meurier, having completed many portraits of her, and proclaimed his love for her repeatedly in his diaries, since meeting her in 1890.
 Love, spirituality, religion, Marthe: these were Denis's preferred subject-matters during the early days of the Nabis, and they would remain so for the rest of his life.
 In the mid-1890s, Denis became more influenced by the decorative arts - already a key influence on the Nabi movement, which placed a stress on 'style' absent from the Impressionist credo - in line with the advent of the Art Nouveau movement in Brussels and Paris.
 Denis was interested in the interplay between art, architecture, and design, particularly in religious settings, and undertook various commissions to decorate churches and private houses, while increasingly incorporating purely decorative features into his paintings.
 He also explored various strands of commercial design, devising patterns and models for carpets, ceramics, stained-glass windows, screens, and fans.
 Denis made illustrations for books by Symbolist writers, including an edition of Paul Verlaine's Sagesse, and frontispieces for musical scores, notably for Claude Debussy.